Welcome Home

 Sustainability Goals

-Burning Man Project’s 2030 goals are to be carbon negative, sustainably manage waste, and be regenerative.
+Burning Man Project’s 2030 Environmental Sustainability Roadmap laid out our commitment to be carbon negative, sustainably manage waste, and be regenerative.
 Fly Ranch supports these efforts.
 We could address the climate emergency if every government, organization, and person met these goals.
 We’re open-source and welcome collaboration.

 Land Stewardship